 Inclusive Futures’ work is supporting women farmers with and without disabilities to be part of the agricultural supply chain of East Africa Breweries Limited in Kenya.
 Through introducing farmers to organise collectively through the Syngenta Foundation for Sustainable Agriculture hub model, we help them to access seeds, fertiliser, and provide them with increased power to negotiate better deals with suppliers.
 Through working with organisations of people with disabilities and women-led organisations, we are working to ensure that income is channelled into the hands of women with disabilities.

-Funded by USAID, the Global Labor Program builds on pilot work previously funded by UK Aid, which gave farmers with disabilities training and resources to grow sorghum – which is essential to brew Senator keg beer – more efficiently.
+The Global Labor Program builds on pilot work previously funded by UK Aid, which gave farmers with disabilities training and resources to grow sorghum – which is essential to brew Senator keg beer – more efficiently.
 The programme has been scaled up to work with hundreds more farmers with and without disabilities.
 It is also supporting women entrepreneurs to become part of Coca Cola Beverages Africa’s retailor network in Kenya.

 Erinah Susan – Kisumu, Kenya.